vanhoefm/fragattacks/research/README.md

 In case the script doesn't appear to be working, check the following:

+1. Check that no other process is using the network card (e.g. kill your network manager).

-1. Check that you are using modified drivers if needed for your wireless network card.
+2. Check that you are using modified drivers if needed for your wireless network card.

-2. Check that you are using modified firmware if needed for your wireless network card.
+3. Check that you are using modified firmware if needed for your wireless network card.

-3. Run the [injection tests](#Network-card-injection-test) to make sure injection is working properly.
+4. Run the [injection tests](#Network-card-injection-test) to make sure injection is working properly.

-4. Check that you machine isn't generating background traffic that interferes with the tests.
+5. Check that you machine isn't generating background traffic that interferes with the tests.
 In particular, disable networking in your OS, manually kill your DHCP client/server, etc.

-5. Confirm that you are connecting to the correct network.
+6. Confirm that you are connecting to the correct network.
 Double-check `client.conf`.

-6. Make sure the network is using (AES-)CCMP as the encryption algorithm.
+7. Make sure the network is using (AES-)CCMP as the encryption algorithm.

 ## Extended Vulnerability Tests